MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineDialInConferencingUser.md

 *Deprecated Input Parameters*

-Below input paramters have been removed as they are either no longer relevant in Microsoft Teams or have very low usage
+The following input parameters have been removed as they are either no longer relevant in Microsoft Teams or have very low usage.

   - ServiceNumber
   - BridgeId